-Capacitors and batteries are electronic devices that help to store and to release electrical energy.
-These devices are measured the storing capacity in an ampere-hour (Ah).
+Capacitors and batteries are electronic devices that store and release electrical energy.
+The capacity of these devices is measured in terms of how much energy it stores and releases.
+Usually, it is calculated in an ampere-hour (Ah).

-These are the basic functions and similarities between capacitor and battery.
+This is the basic function and similarity between capacitor and battery.
 But, they have some salient differences.

-Let’s compare capacitor vs battery with multiple specifications in tubular form.
+Let’s compare capacitor vs battery with their multiple specifications in tubular form.

 |01||Basic Principle||Capacitor works based on electrostatic field.||Battery works based on an electrochemical (or oxidation-reduction) reaction.|